IDnomic/its-security-client/pki-client/Readme.md

 ## Compilation

 You need `make` and `gcc` to compile this client.
-Also, the client must be compiled whith OpenSSL 1.0.2.
-Probably your system has not an updated version (you can check with `openssl version`), you can only compile sources and link this client with.
+Also, the client must be compiled whith (at least) OpenSSL 1.0.2.
+If your system has not an updated version (you can check with `openssl version`), you can only compile sources and link this client with.
 To do that, [download OpenSSL sources](https://www.openssl.org/source/), configure and compile and create an environment variable `OPENSSL_HOME` with the path to the root directory of this updated OpenSSL sources.

 To compile the client, use command `make` in a unix environnement in the sources directory.

 ## Quick start using existing shell scripts

 Once the client compiled, some shell scripts in ISEdemo directory can be used to simulate the complete communication to EA and AA.

- * `./prepareITS.sh` generates an ITS Technical key.
- * `./getpubkeyforitsregistration.sh <file_name>` converts the ITS Technical public key in DER format.
- * `./enrollEC.sh` requests a certificate enrollment.
- * `./enrollAT.sh` requests an autorization ticket.

-To request a certificate EC or AT, the ITS must be recorded at the EC.
-The communication requires the EA and AA public key for verification and encryption, also the access points.
+See the directory `demo` for more information.

 ## PKIClient